touchportyl/portyl-engine/README.md

 - RapidJSON 1.1.0
 - fmod 2.02

+## working on implementation

+## unsure if allowed
 - fastgltf 0.6.1

 ### potential third_party libraries
-- wwise
-- freetype
+- freetype (will implement after setting up the 2d opengl renderer)
+- wwise (will look into it as a replacement to fmod)
-- property
+- property (terrible to work with)
-- RTTR (Run Time Type Reflection) http://www.axelmenzel.de/projects/coding/rttr/
+- rttr (doesn't work)

-- ImGuizmo
+- ImGuizmo (unsure if allowed)